Sheboygan, Wisconsin: Media

 The city's daily newspaper is Gannett's The Sheboygan Press, which has been published since 1907.
 The Sheboygan Sun also provides local news coverage through its website, while the Beacon is published by the same company as The Plymouth Review and Sheboygan Falls News; the latter two have print editions mailed out weekly to all residents.
 The Gannett-owned Shoreline Chronicle contains Press "best-of" content, and is door-delivered and is also distributed with the Wednesday Press.

 The city is served by television and radio stations in Green Bay and Milwaukee.
 Nielsen's television division places Sheboygan within the Milwaukee market, although Green Bay stations also report news, events, and weather warnings pertaining to Sheboygan and target the city with advertising.

 Nielsen Audio places Sheboygan and Sheboygan County within one radio market, and several stations serve the area.
-Midwest Communications owns four stations within the county, including talk station WHBL (1330, with a translator station at 101.5 FM serving Sheboygan, Kohler and Sheboygan Falls); country station WBFM (93.7); CHR/Top 40 WXER (104.5 from Plymouth, with a translator at 96.1 FM in Sheboygan); and active rock Sheboygan Falls-licensed WHBZ (106.5).
-Another CHR station, WCLB (950, translated on 107.3) also serves the city, along with the Sheboygan Area School District's WSHS (91.7), a member of the Wisconsin Public Radio Ideas Network, and Plymouth's WGXI (1420, translated on 98.5), a classic country station.
+Midwest Communications owns four stations within the county, including talk station WHBL (1330, with a translator station at 101.5 FM which transmits strongly due to its high tower height across most its service area; country station WBFM (93.7); CHR/Top 40 WXER (104.5 from Plymouth, with a translator at 96.1 FM in Sheboygan); and active rock Sheboygan Falls-licensed WHBZ (106.5).
+WCLB (950, translated on 107.3) also serves the city from its Sheboygan Falls transmitter, repeating Plymouth's WGXI (1420, translated on 98.5), a classic country station.
+The Sheboygan Area School District's high school radio station, WSHS (91.7), provides school programming and the Wisconsin Public Radio Music Network.

-Various religious stations originating from Milwaukee and north of Green Bay and a translator for Kiel's WSTM (91.3), and NOAA Weather Radio station WWG91 broadcast from several towers in the city.
+Various religious stations originating from Milwaukee and north of Green Bay and a translator for Kiel's WSTM (91.3), and NOAA Weather Radio station WWG91 broadcast from several towers in the city, mainly from a tower along Interstate 43 north of Superior Avenue, with a WVCY-FM translator at 9.49 broadcasting from the county-owned communications tower atop Taylor Hill by the Sheboygan County Historical Museum.
 WYVM acts as a full-power relay of Suring's WRVN (102.7), which has a religious teaching format.

 The city is served by Spectrum and U-verse, with public-access television cable TV programming provided to both systems from "WSCS", and "SASD-TV" features school board meetings, with both channels featuring meetings and other content through their websites and YouTube.
-The city at one time had a television station, WPVS-LP, which went off the air following the digital switchover and has since moved to Milwaukee; WHBL also attempted to establish a television sister station several times, without success.
+The city at one time had a translator of the Trinity Broadcasting Network, WPVS-LP (channel 16/20 analog), which went off the air following the digital switchover and has since moved to Milwaukee; WHBL also attempted to establish a television sister station several times, without success.